El Caño Archaeological Park: The 1970s

-The first formal investigation of a claimed burial site located at El Caño was conducted by a group of American archaeologist who were researching the written accounts from early Spanish Conquistadors.
+The first formal investigation of a claimed burial site located at El Caño was conducted by a group of American archaeologists who were researching the written accounts from early Spanish Conquistadors.
 According to many of the Spanish accounts, while travelling through this region they made contact with a group of people who lived in a society ruled by a small number of elites and created magnificent forms of gold work.
 In later Spanish accounts of the battles against these indigenous people, it was noted by Spanish soldiers that the higher elites of these societies differentiated themselves from lower ranks by wearing golden chest plates and other forms of jewelry as they fought in battle.
-Spanish explorers claimed that there were countless number of stories from the indigenous population telling of ceremonial burial sites that laid along the river, many of which held the bodies of priest and other high elites who were adorned with golden chest plates and other golden artifacts.
+Spanish explorers claimed that there were countless number of stories from the indigenous population telling of ceremonial burial sites that laid along the river, many of which held the bodies of priests and other high elites who were adorned with golden chest plates and other golden artifacts.
 According to one story written throughout the time of Spanish occupation, it was reported that a group of Spaniards discovered one of these graves and looted 335 pounds of gold objects.

-After a considerable amount of excavating at El Caño during the 1970s, archaeologist only managed to find the remains of 16 individuals.
-No one ever managed to discover any large volumes of gold filled graves like the Spanish had talked about in their written accounts.
+After a considerable amount of excavating at El Caño during the 1970s, archaeologists only found the remains of 16 individuals.
+No one ever discovered any large volumes of gold-filled graves like the Spanish had talked about in their written accounts.
 In 1979 archaeological work in this region of Panama dropped significantly due to the rise of Panama's Democratic Revolutionary Party and a change of politics that swept across the nation.
-Although some archaeology continued in Panama throughout the 1980s, the interest in the artifacts found at El Caño was not enough to keep scientist to remain at the site.
-Work at El Caño ceased and wouldn't resume until the mid 1990s.
+Although some archaeology continued in Panama throughout the 1980s, the interest in the artifacts found at El Caño was not enough to keep scientists at the site.
+Work at El Caño ceased and would not resume until the mid-1990s.